mkalifardi/mkalifardi.github.io/about.md

 ---

-## Summary
+### Summary
-___

-•	High performing project manager with ~9 years’ experience successfully delivering and managing various infrastructure project for infrastructure developer and mining company in Indonesia.
+- High performing project manager with ~9 years’ experience successfully delivering and managing various infrastructure project for infrastructure developer and mining company in Indonesia.
-•	Resourceful communicator, adept at establishing and developing relationships across cultures, all organizational levels.
+- Resourceful communicator, adept at establishing and developing relationships across cultures, all organizational levels.
 Able to motivate operation teams, efficiently oversee projects and accelerated work schedules.
-•	Extensive expertise conceptualisation and financial assessment to optimize investment returns for owners.
+- Extensive expertise conceptualisation and financial assessment to optimize investment returns for owners.
-•	Achievements include:
+- Achievements include:
-    o	Led the reuse of tire waste from hauling trucks as a sustainable material in structural support, reducing landfill waste and enhancing construction durability. o	Implemented and coached the team in Autodesk BIM, improving project efficiency, streamlining workflows, and reducing material waste through precise planning and resource management
+    -Led the reuse of tire waste from hauling trucks as a sustainable material in structural support, reducing landfill waste and enhancing construction durability.
+    - Implemented and coached the team in Autodesk BIM, improving project efficiency, streamlining workflows, and reducing material waste through precise planning and resource management

 ---

-## Skills
+### Skills

 - **Project Delivery** – Infrastructure, stakeholder coordination, EPCM
 - **Engineering Tools** – AutoCAD Civil 3D, Revit, MS Project, Power BI